Treat yourself and your family by making a batch of these delicious, easy, moist and tender, kid-friendly Whole Wheat Pumpkin Chocolate Chip Muffins.

 Whole Wheat Pumpkin Muffins

-The muffins are spiced perfectly with the combination of cinnamon, nutmeg, ginger and cloves, a classic combination of flavours that complement pumpkin so well.
+The muffins are perfectly spiced with the combination of cinnamon, nutmeg, ginger and cloves, a classic blend of spices that complement pumpkin so well.

-I also like using mini chocolate chips instead of the regular-sized in my muffin recipes because they distribute better.
+- I also like using mini chocolate chips instead of regular-sized in my muffin recipes because they distribute better.
 But you can use whichever you prefer or have on hand.

-For toddler sized muffins, you can bake these pumpkin muffins in a mini muffin tin.
+- For toddler sized muffins, you can bake these pumpkin spice muffins in a mini muffin tin.

 Storage Instructions